-Traditionally, Apple would hold a special event in September where it'd launch new hardware, among which is certain to be new iPhones, with the handsets usually being released weeks after.
+Traditionally, Apple holds special events in September where it launches new hardware, including new iPhones, with the handsets usually being released weeks after.

-The rumours were unconfirmed until Apple's Q3 2020 earnings call, during which Apple CFO Luca Maestri said "As you know, last year we started selling iPhones in late September.
+That's no real surprise though, and we've been expecting a delay since Apple's Q3 2020 earnings call, during which Apple CFO Luca Maestri said: "As you know, last year we started selling iPhones in late September.
 This year, we expect supply to be available a few weeks later."

 Will the iPhone 12 have 5G?